 - Dr. Dean Ornish, considered the grandfather of Lifestyle Medicine, and his Preventive Medicine Research Institute could demonstrate in double-blind studies the direct relationship between lifestyle modifications (nutrition, stress management, fitness, social support) and diseases and our body’s ability to stop and reverse up to 80% of chronic health issues.
 Here are some of their findings:

 - American College of Lifestyle Medicine – Evidence Overwhelmingly Supporting the Efficacy of Lifestyle Medicine

-Lifestyle Prescriptions® University is focused on the efficacy of root-cause based health coaching, Organ-Mind-Brain Anatomy and the connection between specific stressors, emotions, beliefs & lifestyle habits affecting symptoms.
+Lifestyle Prescriptions® University research is focused on the efficacy of root-cause based health coaching, Organ-Mind-Brain Anatomy and the connection between specific stressors, emotions, beliefs & lifestyle habits affecting symptoms.

 Here’s a list of completed Lifestyle Prescriptions® Health Coach SPECIALIST research project:

-- Aisling Killoran, Lifestyle Prescriptions® Infertility Health Coach Specialist – The Effect Of Emotions and Stress On Fertility
+- The Effect Of Emotions and Stress On Fertility – Aisling Killoran, Lifestyle Prescriptions® Infertility Health Coach Specialist

 Demonstration of statistically significant improvement in health outcomes using Lifestyle Prescriptions® Root-Cause Analysis & Health Coaching Protocols.